martin-wiseweb/composer/doc/00-intro.md

 install the latest Composer version and set up your PATH so that you can just call `composer` from any directory in your command line.

+You will want to add C:\Users\(YOUR USERNAME)\AppData\Roaming\Composer\vendor\bin to your PATH variable to make sure that installed packages are available to you.

 > **Note:** Close your current terminal.
 Test usage with a new terminal: This is
 > important since the PATH only gets loaded when the terminal starts.